remy/remysharp.com/public/books/2021/away-with-the-penguins.md

 rating: 4
 ---

-Took a while to warm to the characters, but worth it in the end.<br /><i></i><br />The story follows an exceptionally grumpy old lady, very much a stereotypical old person who doesn't trust anyone and exists almost just for themselves.<br /><br />We also meet her grandson who is equally useless in his own ways.
-These two characters together made it rather difficult to want to keep reading their story, but I'm glad I did persevere.<br /><br />Although the story is a little cliche, around four fifths the way through the book, it does a pretty good job to win me over to the main characters and I want to see them happy by the end of the story.<br /><br />Probably a little bit too long, but worth it for the payoff at the end.
+Took a while to warm to the characters, but worth it in the end.

+The story follows an exceptionally grumpy old lady, very much a stereotypical old person who doesn't trust anyone and exists almost just for themselves.

+We also meet her grandson who is equally useless in his own ways.
+These two characters together made it rather difficult to want to keep reading their story, but I'm glad I did persevere.

+Although the story is a little cliche, around four fifths the way through the book, it does a pretty good job to win me over to the main characters and I want to see them happy by the end of the story.

+Probably a little bit too long, but worth it for the payoff at the end.